 This study seeks to explain the interest rate on various types of savings accounts and time deposits offered by banks active in the Netherlands.
-We distinguish between three different categories of variables that might influence deposit rates: market-related variables, bank-related variables, and account-related variables.
+We distinguish between three different categories of variables that might influence deposit rates: macro variables, bank-specific variables, and account-specific variables.
 Each category can be divided into a number of specific determinants.
 This section discusses these factors and subsequently formulates our expectations regarding each potential determinant.
-Given that most factors hold for both savings accounts and time deposits, we usually refer to the generic term 'interest rates' in this section.
+Given that most factors hold for both savings accounts and time deposits, we usually refer to the generic term "interest rates" in this section.
 Where appropriate, we make a distinction between demand and supply effects for each variable.